Our Services

 Several factors can disrupt your REM phases and trigger brain fog and short-term memory sleep issues:

-If you're experiencing persistent brain fog, frequent nighttime awakenings, or noticeable memory slips, you can get personalized insights by using a Medically approved LLM Symptom Checker Chat Bot to help identify potential underlying causes.
+If you're experiencing persistent brain fog, frequent nighttime awakenings, or noticeable memory slips, you can take a free AI symptom checker assessment to help identify potential underlying causes and get personalized health insights.

 Improving REM sleep usually starts with better sleep hygiene and lifestyle adjustments.
 Try these evidence-based tips: